tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 ## message/ohttp-chunked-req Media Type {#iana-req}

-The "message/ohttp-chunked-req" identifies an encrypted binary HTTP request that is transmitted using chunked chunks.
+The "message/ohttp-chunked-req" identifies an encrypted binary HTTP request that is transmitted or processed in chunks.
 This is a binary format that is defined in {{request}}.

 Type name: